 In addition to contributions from the Andersons and APi Group, HeroCare has received major funding from Wells Fargo and the Richard M. Schulze Family Foundation.

-Every year, Regions and HealthPartners employees raise more than $450,000 as part of the One Employee Giving Campaign.
+Last year, Regions and HealthPartners employees raised $418,000 as part of the One Employee Giving Campaign.
 HealthPartners makes a generous matching gift for employee donations made during the campaign, increasing the impact of each contribution.

-Lek Kremer, a nurse leader in Regions’ Surgical Trauma unit, has been with HealthPartners for 23 years.
-She has been a nurse leader for over 18 years.
-And, seeing the way donations impact patients and members, she has proudly given to the One Campaign for over 13 years.
+Lek Kremer, a nurse leader in Regions’ Surgical Trauma unit, sees the way donations impact patients and members and she has proudly given to the One Campaign for over 13 years.

 "The series of doctors I saw when I was diagnosed saved my life,” said John Huizinga.
 “I think it’s important to pay back."

 John has a double diagnosis of multiple myeloma with amyloidosis.
 At one point in 2014 he was too weak to walk upstairs from his basement.
-John’s physician referred him to Randy Hurley, MD, a HealthPartners oncologist in the Regions Cancer Care Center.
+John’s physician referred him to Randy Hurley, MD, a HealthPartners oncologist in the HealthPartners Cancer Center at Regions Hospital.

 "I really respect Dr. Hurley," John said.
 "He was very willing for me to get a second opinion.
 He's one of the least parochial people I’ve ever met."